SanGreel/pyspark-tf-idf-workshop/README.md

 4. Download Airbnb data, reviews and listing summary from http://insideairbnb.com/get-the-data.html.

-5. Now You are ready to go throw "tf-idf.ipynb".
+5. Now You are ready to go through "tf-idf.ipynb".